tias/android-busybox-ndk/README.md

 Config options that give a linking error
 ----------------------------------------
-Androids libc implementation claims to implement the methods in the error, but surprisingly does not.
+Android's libc implementation claims to implement the methods in the error, but surprisingly does not.

 * mntent -- **has patch**
  * CONFIG\_DF  --  undefined reference to 'setmntent', 'endmntent'